mahdi-hajian/vscode-shelf/README.md

 2. **Shelve Selected Files**:
    - Open the Shelf view in the Explorer sidebar
    - Click the "Shelve Selected Files" button in the view title bar
-   - Select files from the quick pick dialog
+   - Select files from the quick pick dialog (use Space to select multiple)
    - Or use Command Palette: `Shelf: Shelve Selected Files`

 3. When prompted, enter a name for your shelf entry (e.g., "WIP feature X")